andriluca/andriluca/README.md

 Project](https://github.com/andriluca/NewbornAirwayGeneration)) the
 relative mechanical simulations performed on it.

-I want to thank Techres Lab for participating to this Project.
+I want to thank Techres Lab for allowing me to work on this Project.

 <!-- **andriluca/andriluca** is a ✨_special_ ✨ repository because
 its `README.md` (this file) appears on your GitHub profile.